Todd has been featured alongside such luminaries as Colin Powell, Michael Porter, and Jeff Bezos.

 As a frequent commentator on the state of the markets, Todd Buchholz brings his experience as a former White House director of economic policy, a managing director of the $15 billion Tiger hedge fund, and a Harvard economics teacher to the cutting edge of economics, fiscal politics, finance, and business strategy.
 Buchholz is a frequent guest on ABC News, PBS, and CBS, and he recently hosted his own special on CNBC.

-Buchholz has authored numerous critically acclaimed and best-selling books, many of which he has developed into successful lectures and speaking events.
-His books have been translated into a dozen languages and are used in universities worldwide, including at Harvard, Duke, and Princeton.
+Buchholz has authored numerous critically acclaimed and best-selling books on the economy and leadership, many of which he has developed into successful lectures and speaking events.
+His books have been translated into a dozen languages and are used in universities worldwide, including at NYU, Duke, and Princeton.
 Author Buchholz is praised for his examination of economics, business and entrepreneurship in the context of global society.

 Buchholz has also published the best-selling New Ideas from Dead Economists, New Ideas from Dead CEOs, From Here to Economy, and Lasting Lessons from the Corner Office, which garnered high praise from The New York Times and Financial Times.
 Named by Publishers Weekly as a “top ten” book for 2011, his book Rush: Why You Need and Love the Rat Race has been praised by the Financial Times, Toronto Globe & Mail, Los Angeles Times and the BBC, among many others.
 Buchholz has penned articles for the New York Times, Wall Street Journal, Washington Post, Forbes, and Reader’s Digest.